- Off road parking

 Gas central heating with gas fire.
 Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs with FreeSat, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and other baby equipment available.
 Off road parking for 2 cars (in pub car park).
 Gravelled area with seating.
-One well-behaved pet welcome.
+Two small well-behaved pets welcome.
 Sorry, no smoking.
 Shop 1 mile, pub next door.
 Note: The stairs to the first floor are steep.

 This property offers the following short breaks:

 Ruthin 15 miles; Chester 25 miles.